Collection: Afrostyrax

 - the Afrostyrax macranthus

-Common names include country onion or bush onion, but in the many languages of this part of Africa you will find many other names, including hiomi, which is mainly used to refer to the bark, and ngô.
+Common names include country onion or bush onion, but in the many languages of this part of Africa you will find just as many other names, including hiomi, which is mainly used to refer to the bark, and ngô.